 From the Wildebeest Migration to the Big 5 and Tropical Beaches

 Safari happens almost everywhere you look in Tanzania.
 It’s been a way of life in East Africa’s second-largest country for decades.
 Few destinations in Africa can rival Tanzania's diversity of wildlife and landscapes.
 From the classic savannah destinations of the Serengeti, Tarangire and Ngorongoro Crater to the beaches and coral reefs of Zanzibar, a Tanzania safari delivers one massive experience after another.
-And that's before you discover the off-the-beaten-path gems like chimpanzee trekking in the untouched rainforests of Mahale and Rubondo, or crowd-free game viewing among the beautifully wild and unique landscapes of Selous and Ruaha.
+And that's before you discover the off-the-beaten-path gems like chimpanzee trekking in the untouched rainforests of Mahale and Rubondo, or crowd-free game viewing among the beautifully wild and unique landscapes of Nyerere and Ruaha.

 From incredible year-round game viewing to the Wildebeest Migration and tropical beach finales, here are some of our best reasons to go on a Tanzania safari: